 Using Cloudflare Stream to upload your videos and then stream them on your website is straightforward.
 Here’s how to do it:

 After signing up for the service and adding your payment details, you can start uploading your videos straight from the Stream’s dashboard.

-There are several options to configure the player (controls on or off, autoplay, preload etc.) and you can copy-paste the embed code directly to your website’s HTML.
-Through the player menu you can also access some basic analytics, such as the number of views and the total view duration for your video.
+There are several options to configure the player (controls on or off, autoplay, preload, etc.), and you can copy-paste the embed code directly to your website’s HTML.
+You can also access some basic analytics through the player menu, such as the number of views and the total view duration for your video.

-If you’re using Wordpress, Cloudflare has created a plugin that allows you to embed your videos directly from your dashboard.
+If you’re using WordPress, Cloudflare has created a plugin that allows you to embed your videos directly from your dashboard.
 This is a nice addition for some users, as it completely removes the need to copy-paste the embed code.
-Instead, the plugin will promt you to choose a video from your library, and create a video block for your page.
+Instead, the plugin will prompt you to choose a video from your library and create a video block for your page.

-I think Ghost and Cloudflare Stream make a very interesting combination.
-To embed an uploaded video on Ghost you only need to create an HTML block in the editor and copy-paste the video embed code from Cloudflare.
+I think Ghost and Cloudflare Stream makes an exciting combination.
+To embed an uploaded video on Ghost, you only need to create an HTML block in the editor and copy-paste the video embed code from Cloudflare.

 The diferrence is that you control your audience, content and distribution.

-The difference between the free and the paid versions is the reporting window (just 30 days in the free plan).
+The free and paid versions difference is the reporting window (just 30 days in the free plan).
 Moreover, the paid plans allow you to upload and delete videos directly through the plugin.
-This is nice because someone who is using this and Cloudflare’s plugin, can now do everythign (upload and embed videos) directly through Wordpress.
+This is nice because using this and Cloudflare’s plugin can now do everything (upload and embed videos) directly through WordPress.

-For non Wordpress users (such as myself) I haven’t found a great analytics reporting solution yet, but since Cloudflare Stream comes with an API there is a lot of potential for a custom reporting dashboard.
+For non-Wordpress users, I haven’t found a great analytics reporting solution yet, but since Cloudflare Stream comes with an API, there is a lot of potential for a custom reporting dashboard.